skylander86/ycml/README.md

 ## Dev environment setup

-Python is the main language used in this codebase.
+Python 3 is the main language used in this codebase.
 We strongly encourage the use of Python [virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/):

-    virtualenv venv
+    virtualenv venv -p /usr/bin/python3
     source venv/bin/activate

 After which, you can install the required Python modules via